 Medical office assistants provide general administrative support along with specialized functions, such as insurance filing and processing patients.
-Clinical medical assistants also take patient's medical histories, record vital signs, and prepare lab samples.
-While some skills can be acquired on-the-job, most medical office assistants complete a formal educational program.
+Clinical medical assistants also take the patient's medical histories, record vital signs, and prepare lab samples.
+While some skills can be acquired on the job, most medical office assistants complete a formal educational program.

 Important Facts About This Degree

 |Online Availability||Certificate and associate's degree programs available online|

 |Median Salary (2020)||$34,800 (For Medical Assistants)*|

 Vocational schools, community colleges, universities, and online institutions offer programs in medical office assisting.
 Certificate, diploma, and associate's degree programs are the most common.
 These programs can last between several months and two years.
 Those interested in clinical work should choose a program providing training in taking vital signs, assisting physicians during procedures, and preparing laboratory specimens.